 What about underpayments?

-Healthcare underpayments are another place where claims are often mishandled, causing a reduction in your income that can be difficult to spot.
+Healthcare underpayments are another place where claims are often mishandled, causing a reduction in your revenue that can be difficult to spot.

 Denial management automation software can detect and flag underpayments from insurers by comparing the returns to the bills and the codes applied.
 The same system that sets up workflow schedules for denial management will set up a schedule for underpayment detection and review incoming payments for manual review if necessary.